Pr1ncee/queue-bot/README.md

    cd queue-bot
    ```

+3. Create `.env` file in the repo root directory according to the `.env.sample`.

-3. Run the following command in your terminal:
+4. Run the following command in your terminal:

     ```shell
     docker compose up --build
     ```
-4. To run tests, use the following command:
+5. To run tests, use the following command:

     ```shell
     make test
     ```

-5. To start the bot in your Telegram group:
+6. To start the bot in your Telegram group:

    - Search for "QueueBot" in Telegram.
    - Add the bot to your group.